rmccrear/codex-lv3-may-2025/week5/db-mini-project/project-guide-show-me.md

+<!-- LEVEL_START -->

 # 🎯 React + Supabase Potluck App Project Guide

-This guide provides step-by-step instructions for building a React application with Supabase database integration.
-You'll create a potluck meal management app that demonstrates CRUD operations, form handling, and database security policies.

-**Structure:**
+# React + Supabase Potluck App

+Welcome!
+You're about to build your first full-stack React application with a real database.
+By the end of this project, you'll have created a potluck meal management app that can store, display, and manage data - just like the apps you use every day!

+**What you'll learn:**
+- Connect React to a real database (Supabase)
+- Build forms that save data permanently
+- Display data from a database in your app
+- Handle user interactions and events
+- Work with database security and permissions

+**How this works:**
-- Each level builds on the previous one
+- Each level builds on what you learned before
+- Follow the instructions step-by-step
+- Use the code hints when you get stuck
+- Check your work with the verification steps
-- Clear instructions and checkpoints
+- Start simple and gradually add more features

-- Code examples and hints provided
-- Progressive complexity from basic to advanced
+**Each level includes:**
+- **User Story**: What you're building and why it matters
+- **Instructions**: Step-by-step guidance to complete the task
+- **Code Hints**: Examples and snippets to help you along (use only if you need it.)
+- **Diving Deeper**: Extra explanations and videos for curious minds
+- **Check**: Verification steps to make sure everything works

 ---

----

-<!-- LEVEL_START -->

-# Level 1: Planning
+## Level 1: Planning

 **Goal:** Plan your potluck app using the [activity guide](https://rmccrear.github.io/codex-lv3-may-2025/week5/db-mini-project/ACTIVITY_GUIDE.html).